The Private Pilot's Licence

 What You Will Need

 We strive to maintain international standards.
-In almost all flying training schools, the student is required to own a headset.
-We also do.
-If you would like to bring your own headset, feel free to do so: we are not limited to the Kore brand.
+All our students are therefore required to wear pilot uniforms.
+If you would like to buy your pilot uniform elsewhere, feel free to do so: we are not limited to the brands that we sell in-house.
 We just want to be sure it is of acceptable quality.

-You can also hire a set from our reception at a small fee.
-At Eastrise, we use the Kore headset because it is affordable yet a very strong and durable piece.
+At Eastrise, we use the Kore headset (among the other stronger brands) because it is affordable yet a very strong and durable piece.
 The headset comes with a free headset bag and most importantly a 5 year manufacturer’s warranty.
 Not surprising, the Kore headset has received impressive positive reviews which underscores our confidence in it.
 Be sure to check it out at our online store.

 A flight computer will be handy when you start your navigation training and proceed to do your solo flights.
 It is a critical tool that every pilot must have.
 Although there are electronic ones, we recommend the manual flight computer (commonly called the E6B) for primary training.
 Moreover, it is cheaper than the electronic version.
 The E6B is available at the Eastrise shop.